rganly/quick-portfolio/index.md

 ### Biography

 I am an MPhil Student in the Division of Social Science at Hong Kong University of Science and Technology.
-My MPhil explores the effect of men's long working hours and gendered work norms on family formation in East Asia using panel data, supervised by <a href="https://sosc.ust.hk/blog/faculty/sgb/">Stuart Gietel-Basten</a>.
+My MPhil explores the effect of men's long working hours and gendered work norms on family formation in East Asia, supervised by <a href="https://sosc.ust.hk/blog/faculty/sgb/">Stuart Gietel-Basten</a>.

 My research interests are in fertility, family formation, and other topics in social demography broadly.